Join Us! Become a Member!

 the essay should be numbered.

-- Each entry should come with a
+- Each entry must come with a

 - name and home address of the contestant